 The "Jack's RedPinUI

-" v1.0 seemed to be the only one which had the base UI I was looking for, and which had not suffered a lot of damages, so I started using it and to customize it, step by step.
+" v1.0 seemed to be the only one which had the base UI I was looking for, and which had not suffered a lot of damages, so in march 2011, I started using it and to customize it, step by step.

-The purpose of this compilation was, in the first time, only to adapt the original work to the design I was looking for :
+The purpose of this project was, in the first time, only to adapt the original work to the design I was looking for :

 Some convenient customizations, as extended panels, designed for high resolution screens.